AntonBuivol/Arvutid/README.md

 > Text that is a quote

-The background color is #0969DA for light mode and #ffffff for dark mode.
+The background color is '#ffffff' for light mode and '#ffffff' for dark mode.